 Sky Stream is essentially Sky Q without a dish and recordings

 Sky Stream launched in October as a standalone product.
 The idea of Sky Q without a dish has been around for a while.
-Sky first talked about it coming to the UK in 2017, but it opted to strengthen its Now TV service with Full HD capabilities instead.
-We thought that Sky Q without a dish would end up being called Sky X, since that’s the name of the equivalent service in Austria but that proved not to be the case.
+Sky first talked about it coming to the UK in 2017.
+Instead of launching it, Sky opted to strengthen its Now TV service with Full HD instead.
+We thought that Sky Q without a dish would end up being called Sky X. It’s the name of the equivalent service in Austria, but that proved not to be the case.
 The concept is the same though: TV over your internet connection rather than a dish.
 You stream everything rather than recording it.

-If you bought 2021’s Sky Glass, you were previously able to buy a Stream puck directly from Sky to add multiroom abilities to an existing setup.
+If you bought 2021’s Sky Glass, you’ll already be familiar with Sky Stream.
+You were able to buy a Stream to add multiroom abilities to Glass.
+Stream also uses the same interface as Sky Glass.

 Sky Stream puck price and packages

-Sky Stream will set you back either £26 or £29 per month, depending on whether you sign up for an 18-month contract, or prefer a 31-day rolling contract you can cancel at any time.
-Both carry a setup fee (despite not actually needing an engineer to visit your house and install it): £20 for anyone taking out an 18-month contract, or £40 for those on 31-day contracts.
+Sky Stream will set you back either £26 or £29 per month.
+The cost depends on if you sign up for an 18-month contract, or prefer a 31-day rolling contract.
+You can cancel the latter at any time.
+Both carry a setup fee (despite not actually needing an engineer to visit your house and install it).
+The fee is £20 for anyone taking out an 18-month contract, or £40 for those on 31-day contracts.

 The base package includes Sky Ultimate TV and Netflix Basic, with content delivered in HD.
-You’ll need to pay extra if you want UHD visuals, which also come bundled with Dolby Atmos audio for supported content.
+You’ll need to pay extra if you want Ultra HD at 60fps, which also comes bundled with Dolby Atmos audio.
+Provided the content supports it, of course.
 Sky Cinema and Sky Sports add-ons are also available.

 Sky Stream puck design and features

-The Sky Stream puck looks a lot like a slightly thinner Apple TV, but then it is hard to make a small black box stand out.
-With no tuners or hard drive inside it’s significantly smaller than even the Sky Q Mini boxes, with just a subtle Sky logo on top.
+The Sky Stream puck looks a lot like a slightly thinner Apple TV.
+With no tuners or hard drive inside it’s significantly smaller than even the Sky Q Mini boxes.
+There’s not a lot to identify it, just a subtle Sky logo on top.

-The remote you get is identical to the one that comes with Sky Glass, which is slightly different to the one for Sky Q. The layout has been tweaked, with a plus button to add stuff to your playlist instead of a record button.
-The button to activate voice control has also been moved front and centre, but it’ll respond to the ‘Hello Sky’ command if lifting a finger is too much effort.
+The remote you get is identical to the one that comes with Sky Glass.
+It is slightly different to the one for Sky Q. The layout has been tweaked, with a plus button to add stuff to your playlist instead of a record button.
+The button to activate voice control has also been moved front and centre.
+Stream will respond to the ‘Hello Sky’ command if lifting a finger is too much effort.
+The remote does remove the channel up and down buttons.
+This is a bit strange at first.

 - Read more: The 29 best Sky Q tips and tricks